30th birthday holiday ideas

 If it’s a summer birthday, and you’re looking for a touch of glamour head to the Croatian island of Hvar, where candles can be blown out in one of the many konobas (similar to Italian trattorias) in the beautiful Venetian old town, before cocktails in one of the harbour’s Ibiza-esque bars.
 Best places to stay include the chic seafront hotel, The Riva.

 If it’s a girls-only celebration, then Budapest makes a great choice – home to some of the most beautiful spas in the whole of Europe (and the cafes also do a fine line in cake).
-Or pile on the fleeces and head north to Reykjavik – renowned as one of the hippest, quirkiest capitals in Europe, with uber-stylish cocktail bars and steaming mineralised pools to jump into the following morning.
+Or pile on the fleeces and head north to Reykjavik – renowned as one of the hippest, quirkiest capitals in Europe, with uber-stylish cocktail bars and steaming mineralised pools for a soak the following morning.

 Any departing 29-year-old knows that stepping over the threshold into your thirties is inevitably going to involve a few drinks – it’s simply a case of what, where and how much.
-If carousing in the pub feels too much like any other Saturday night, then notch up the sophistication level with a wine-tasting break.
-Perhaps a two-night Champagne Weekends in France, or – if you want to get in some exercise – a wine walking Holiday.
+If carousing in the pub feels too much like any other Saturday night, then notch up the sophistication level with a wine and gastronomy break in Spain.

-If going abroad feels like too much hassle, head to the Three Choirs Vineyards in Gloucestershire, which offers tutored wine tastings, tours and can organise private dining as well as offering accommodation in lodges among the vines.
-If whisky is the birthday tipple of choice, then a Scottish adventure is the perfect answer; take a road trip through the glens, stopping off at distilleries along the way.
+How to celebrate your 30th in the UK?
+Head to the Three Choirs Vineyards in Gloucestershire, which offers tutored wine tastings, tours and can organise private dining as well as offering accommodation in lodges among the vines.
+In Scotland, you could take a road trip through the glens, stopping off at distilleries along the way.
 Try this three-night Islay Whisky Break, which visits two of the distilleries on Islay, staying in a small luxury hotel on the shore of a loch.

 The big outdoors

-If you want your birthday to be about experiencing something more than the world’s worst hangover, then adding an activity into the mix is a great idea.
-A surfing break in Cornwall can be a fantastic way to celebrate your birthday, and there are surf schools all along the coast that cater for everyone from complete beginners upwards.
-Stay at Gwel an Mor in a stylish seaside lodge or keep it cosy with a cute log cabin.
+If you want your birthday to be about experiencing something more than the world’s worst hangover, then add an activity into the mix.
+A surfing break in Cornwall can be a fantastic way to celebrate your 30th, and there are surf schools all along the coast that cater for everyone from beginners upwards.
+You could stay near Portreath beach at five-star Gwel an Mor in a stylish seaside lodge with its own hot tub.

-If it’s an all-boy birthday celebration, then a golfing weekend is an option, although it can be pricey.
-Keep costs down by staying at a French holiday village; many are located just a stone’s throw from some fantastic courses, and cost far less than a traditional hotel.
-Or dig out the salopettes and head to the slopes for a ski chalet holiday.
+You can keep costs down by staying at a siblu holiday village; many are located just a stone’s throw from some fantastic courses, and cost far less than a traditional hotel.
+Or head to the slopes for a ski chalet holiday.

 Romantic 30th birthday celebrations for two

 For a truly special celebration, hop on a plane to Venice – the city that proves clichés exist for a reason.
 Avoid high season and you’ll find it really is the most romantic city in the world; spend your birthday on a Venetian bar crawl, drinking prosecco and eating cicchetti – the city’s equivalent of tapas.
-Or if you want real tapas, then head to Seville – one of Europe’s most atmospheric cities, that fuses European architecture and stylish with that of North Africa.
+Or if you want real tapas, then head to Seville – one of Europe’s most atmospheric cities, that fuses European architecture and North African design.
 Make time in amongst the celebrations for a visit to the Giralda, the city’s landmark, spectacular cathedral.